jlehegaret/cs171-project/README.md

 * the number of issues in GitHub, for those specs hosted in GitHub
 * some notes (mainly noting when the published version is much older than the latest update)

-As you now know, it would be great to add in more data to this table - data about the test suite and caniuse statuses.
+It would be great to add in more data to this table - for instance, data about the test suite and caniuse statuses.

-Even more critically for our purposes, let's see how we can summarize this per-working group information in a more effective visualization.
+Even more critically for **our** purposes, let's see how we can summarize this per-working group information in a more effective visualization.
 Even when we may want to be in table view, let's provide some more sorting and filtering options, shall we?!

 # Come Join Us
 ================
 If you have read this far, maybe you would like to join our team.
 As you can see, there's a lot we can imagine and a lot we can do.
 Please come and contribute!

 And thanks!!